evennia/ainneve/typeclasses/Rooms.md

 #### Urban:

 Urban rooms are typical city/village transient rooms.
 They usually have a road or a path and they are not indoor rooms.
-A good flag scheme could be the following:
 + **has_road**

 #### Forest: